 According to this estimate (Trenberth and Guillemot, 1994), the atmosphere contains about 5.132 X 1018 kilograms of dry air, which is 5.132 X 1021 grams of dry air.
 Then 3.9 X 10-6 grams of CO2 (the annual increase per gram of dry air) multiplied times the estimated 5.132 X 1021 grams of dry air in the total atmosphere results in an estimated increase in the atmosphere of 2.0 X 1016 grams of CO2 for 2019-2020 due to all sources and sinks, natural and human.
 Sounds like a big, scary increase.
 But wait, there is more that is rarely if ever mentioned.

 Thus we have 2.0 X 1016 grams of CO2 added to the atmosphere (from all sources natural and human), which are diluted immediately and continuously into 2 natural, continuous, opposite vector-directional fluxes of CO2.
-One flux is CO2 absorb into the environment, primarily ocean surface, which is 71% of earth’s surface.
+One flux is CO2 absorbed into the environment, primarily ocean surface, which is 71% of earth’s surface.
 The other flux is CO2 emission flux, also primarily from ocean surface.
 CO2 gas is continuously colliding with earth’s surface, thus continuously being simultaneously emitted and absorbed at all normal earth temperatures.
-Although we do not precisely know the size of these two continuous CO2 vector fluxes, the MLO-measurement (i.e., the Keeling Curve) is the record of the rate of change of the net annual difference between these two giant fluxes, i.e., 2.0 X 1016 grams of CO2 per year for 2019-2020, which is the slope of the Keeling curve expressed in grams of CO2 per year for 2019-2020.
+Although we do not know precisely the size of these two continuous CO2 vector fluxes, the MLO-measurement (i.e., the Keeling Curve) is the record of the rate of change of the net annual difference between these two giant fluxes, i.e., 2.0 X 1016 grams of CO2 per year for 2019-2020, which is the slope of the Keeling curve expressed in grams of CO2 per year for 2019-2020.

 The above “Keeling Curve” would appear flat (as in the graph further above) if the left hand axis represented the whole atmosphere instead of 0.01% of the atmosphere.

 Notice, for the estimated mass of the atmosphere (5.132 X 1021 grams of dry air), that the net annual increase in CO2 (i.e., the MLO-measured net annual difference between the two fluxes, or 2.0 X 1016 grams of CO2 for the year for 2019-2020) is more than 5 times larger than the estimated average annual fossil fuel CO2 emissions (3.67 X 1015 grams of fossil fuel CO2 emissions for 2000 through 2018, from the NOAA reference above).
 This is CO2 fossil fuel emissions only, not net emissions.
 Net emission is emissions minus absorptions; net CO2 fossil-fuel emissions would be about half of the estimated 3.67 X 1015 grams of average annual fossil fuel CO2 emissions.
-The two growth curves (2.0 X 1016 grams of net CO2 per year versus 3.67 X 1015 grams of fossil fuel CO2 emissions per year) are diverging over time and the net global CO2 is growing faster.
-Therefore, it is not scientifically plausible that CO2 emissions from humans burning fossil-fuels are causing the slope of the Keeling curve, i.e. the net increase in global CO2 atmospheric concentration.

-Pingback: Energy and Environmental Review: November 7, 2022 - Master Resource
+2. Pingback: Energy and Environmental Review: November 7, 2022 - Master Resource

-Pingback: The Media Balance Newsletter: 7/11/22 - Australian Climate Sceptics blog
+3. Pingback: The Media Balance Newsletter: 7/11/22 - Australian Climate Sceptics blog

-Pingback: AWED MEDIA BALANCED NEWS: We cover COVID to Climate, as well as Energy to Elections. - Dr. Rich Swier
+4. Pingback: AWED MEDIA BALANCED NEWS: We cover COVID to Climate, as well as Energy to Elections. - Dr. Rich Swier

-Pingback: About those errors in the climate change „gold standard “ - Climate- Science.press
+5. Pingback: About those errors in the climate change „gold standard “ - Climate- Science.press

 Here are a couple of slides on CO2 from a series I am working on called 20 Questions